-The Trustees are Nick May, Keith Wetherill, Ann Ralls, Sue Crisfield, and Jane Copestake, who meet bi-monthly and are joined by a representative from Mendip YMCA.
+The Trustees are Nick May, Keith Wetherill, Ann Ralls, Sue Crisfield, Jane Copestake, and Becky Skinner who meet bi-monthly and are joined by a representative from Mendip YMCA.
 We pride ourselves on being flexible and able to respond rapidly if needed.
 Many funding requests are dealt with at the meetings, but if an urgent request comes to us, a round-robin email to the Trustees can generally have a decision within 24-48 hours, with funding and grants obtained and given within one week.
 Grants are given unconditionally and with as much dignity to the young person as possible – there is no means-testing, just a request from a support worker will suffice.

 The foundations of the Trust lie within the Christian faith and each of the trustees are motivated by this to care for people in distress and difficulty - to be the hands and feet of Jesus - to bring the compassion of God into people's lives.